Manage every aspect of your school's critical data.

 Reaching your Destination

-These demonstrations should give you more clarity on which solution will be suitable for your school and, along with your own evaluation against your selection criteria, will help you make a final decision.
+These demonstrations should clarify which solution is suitable for your school and, along with your own evaluation against your selection criteria, help you make a final decision.

 Once you've done that, your vendor should be able to give you a solid idea of when and how the system (or systems) will be implemented.

 Your SMS powers your entire school, and any missing or incorrect data can be a major problem.
-Ensure your vendor is also taking into account things like the added time needed to reconnect and test integrations, and any trial data migrations your school would prefer to undertake when agreeing on timeframes.
+Ensure your vendor also considers the added time needed to reconnect and test integrations and any trial data migrations your school would prefer to undertake when agreeing on timeframes.

 Planning ahead for the upcoming implementation will help make it as smooth as possible - we also have some tips on managing this stage of the process, as well as how to ensure your team is on board with the changes.